 - Official ACT or SAT test scores (either official score report or on high school transcript)

-- $25 application fee (fee is waived if apply online or visit campus)
+- $25 application fee (fee is waived if applying online or visiting campus)

 Tuition & Cost

 Financial aid at Defiance College is designed to reward academic achievement and to meet students’ demonstrated need.
-At DC, 99 percent of students receive some form of financial aid.
-In 2018-2018, the average financial aid award for first-year full-time students was $29,801.
+At DC, 99% of students receive some form of financial aid.
+In 2018-2019, the average financial aid award for first-year full-time students was $29,801.
 This includes scholarships, grants, student loans, and work eligibility.
 Students are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 Defiance College’s Federal School Code is 003041.

-Defiance College rewards deserving entering students through a dynamic scholarship program designed to recognize high school academic achievement, service and other attributes.
+Defiance College rewards deserving students through a dynamic scholarship program designed to recognize high school academic achievement, service and other attributes.
 Scholarships are offered to eligible students the first year and are renewed each year according to established renewal requirements.
 Scholarships range from $10,000-$18,000.
 Students pursuing liberal arts or STEM degrees who show exemplary academic achievement may be eligible for a full-tuition scholarship.